Agoric/documentation/main/guides/subquery-indexing.md

 You can also follow along this [step by step guide](https://academy.subquery.network/quickstart/quickstart_chains/cosmos-agoric.html) to get familiar with SubQuery or check out the [Agoric x SubQuery workshop](https://www.youtube.com/watch?v=QC5wQOcWynU) to see an actual demo.

 ## Running and Hosting your Agoric SubQuery APIs

-SubQuery is open-source, meaning you have the freedom to run it in the following three ways:
+SubQuery is [open-source](https://opensource.org/osd/), licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/subquery/subql/blob/main/LICENSE), meaning you have the freedom to run it in the following three ways:

 * Locally on your own computer, or a cloud provider of your choosing.
-View the instructions on how to run SubQuery locally [here](https://academy.subquery.network/run_publish/run.html).
+View the [instructions on how to run SubQuery locally](https://academy.subquery.network/run_publish/run.html).

-* You can publish it to SubQuery's enterprise-level [Managed Service](https://managedservice.subquery.network/login), where we'll host your SubQuery project in production ready services for mission critical data with zero-downtime blue/green deployments.
-There even is a generous free tier.
+* You can publish it to SubQuery's [Managed Service](https://managedservice.subquery.network/login), where SubQuery will host projects on your behalf.
+There is also a free tier.
 [Find out how](https://academy.subquery.network/run_publish/publish.html).

-* You can publish it to the decentralised SubQuery Network, the most open, performant, reliable, and scalable data service for dApp developers.
+* You can publish it to the[decentralised SubQuery Network](https://kepler.subquery.network/dashboard).
 The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way and supports Agoric from launch.

 ## Resources
-Here are some additional resources to help you get started:
+Here are some additional resources to help you get started using SubQuery with Agoric:
 * [SubQuery Website](https://subquery.network/?utm_source=agoric&utm_medium=partner-docs)
 * [Documentation](https://academy.subquery.network/?utm_source=agoric&utm_medium=partner-docs)
 * [SubQuery Agoric Support Announcement](https://subquery.medium.com/subquery-now-supports-builders-on-agoric-with-fast-data-indexing-27da34a9050c?utm_source=agoric&utm_medium=partner-docs)